Board of Directors Search Firms: Your Key to PE Expertise

 - The rumor mill — once you start tapping your network, word will spread.
 You should proceed with caution, especially if you are replacing a current board member.

 A search firm can easily connect you with outside resources and perform the legwork, ultimately saving you time.
+This is where board of directors search firms excel, offering specialized expertise and reducing the risks associated with making the wrong hire.

 What to look for in a candidate